-The evaluation will cover all WFP activities (including cross-cutting results) for the period from 1 January 2017 to 30 June 2019, including activities and strategic direction prior to the introduction of the Country Strategic Plan (CSP) 2018-2020.
+The evaluation will cover all WFP activities (including cross- cutting results) for the period from January 2016 to June 2019 including activities and strategic direction prior to the introduction of the Country Strategic Plan 2017-2020.
 This is in order to better assess the extent to which changes have taken place with the introduction of the CSP.

-It will assess WFP contributions to CSP strategic outcomes, establishing plausible causal relations between the outputs of WFP activities, the implementation process, the operational environment and changes observed at the outcome level, including any unintended consequences.
-In so doing, the evaluation will make use of the results of the last Country Portfolio Evaluation (2012-2017).
+The evaluation will assess WFP contributions to CSP strategic outcomes, establishing plausible causal relations between the outputs of WFP activities, the implementation process, the operational environment and changes observed at the outcome level, including any unintended consequences.

-The evaluation will also focus on adherence to humanitarian principles, gender, protection issues and accountability to affected populations.
+The evaluation will also focus on adherence to humanitarian principles, protection and gender issues and accountability to affected populations.